-Fire Island, situated off the coast of Long Island, New York, is home to Robert Moses State Park on the west end, Smith Point County Park on the east end and an eight-mile nationally-protected wilderness preserve.
-In the middle of the 31-mile island, accessible by ferry only, are 17 car-free communities—most of which are strictly residential with a few having to offer shops and nightlife.
+Fire Island, an Atlantic Ocean barrier island, sits off the southern shore of Long Island, New York.
+It's a popular outdoor recreation destination known for protected beaches and resort communities.
+Fire Island is home to Robert Moses State Park on the west end, Smith Point County Park on the east end and an eight-mile nationally-protected wilderness preserve.
+In the middle of the 31-mile island, accessible only by ferry, are 17 car-free communities—most of which are strictly residential with only a few offering shops and nightlife.

 Residents and visitors who come to the island walk or bike.
-You can find the occasional golf cart, although Radio Flyers are most commonly used for those larger hauls.
+You can find the occasional golf cart, although Radio Flyer wagons are the way people haul things.
 In fact, you’ll find a red wagon parked at pretty much every house.
-Learn more about how to get to Fire Island from Manhattan.

 Getting to the Ferry